 Do not block the cooling vents.
-Keep foreign metal objects, such as screws, staples, and paper clips, out of the cooling vents.
+Keep foreign metal objects, such as screws, staples and paper clips, out of the cooling vents.
 Foreign metal objects can create a short circuit, which can cause damage and fire, possibly resulting in serious injury.

-Carefully clean the dust on the surface of the cooling vents using a soft cloth.
+Carefully clean the dust on the cooling vents' surface using a soft cloth.